chaudharyp/github-issue-analyzer/README.md

 Improvements that can be done
 -----------------------------
 * Using a JavaScript framework like AngularJS/React to make the code cleaner and for better interaction between DOM and JS.
 * Adding more data and develop the app into a complete analytics app for a particular repo/owner.
-GitHub API provides a endpoints for a lot of data.
+GitHub API provides endpoints for a lot of data.
 * Make this app more user-friendly and engaging.